 Public nudity isn't actually illegal in Britain, neither, surprisingly is open air sex.
 Until you offend someone.
 And then it is.

-So obviously, your objective (if you want to enjoy naked sunbathing and swimming in peace) should be to cause as little offence as possible.
+So obviously, your objective (if you want to enjoy naked sunbathing and swimming in peace) should be to cause as little offense as possible.

 It's just common sense really.
 Should you cover up on a nude beach?
 How close is too close?
 Is it wrong to openly admire a good looking member of the opposite sex who is a stranger?

 Nude beaches, especially unofficial ones, are tolerated because of a code of good manners as to what is acceptable behavior on a nude beach.
 Follow these guidelines for a tranquil day out: